Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • embedding_model (string): reference to a ModelEndpoint resource that provides an OpenAI-compatible /embeddings API.
 Required for vector providers like pgvector.
 The endpoint's base_url, auth, and default_model are used to generate embeddings.
 Resolved in the same namespace by default; use namespace/name for cross-namespace references.

 • endpoint (string): connection string or URL.
 For pgvector, a Postgres DSN (e.g. postgres://user@host:5432/db).
 For http, the adapter service URL.
 Not needed for in-memory.
+Mutually exclusive with endpoint_secret_ref.

 • auth (object):

 • secretRef (string): reference to a Secret resource containing credentials.
 For http, used as a bearer token.
 For pgvector, injected as the Postgres password into the DSN.
+Not needed when endpoint_secret_ref points to a DSN that already includes the password.

 Built-in Memory Tools